marcusig/woocommerce-product-customizer/src/readme.txt

 = Using FTP =

 1. Download the latest version of this plugin from https://wordpress.org/plugins/
-2. Unzip the zip file, which will extract the wp-optimize directory to your computer
+2. Unzip the zip file, which will extract the proruct-configurator-for-woocommerce directory to your computer
-3. Upload the wp-optimize directory to the /wp-content/plugins/ directory in your web space
+3. Upload the proruct-configurator-for-woocommerce directory to the /wp-content/plugins/ directory in your web space
 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==